List of characters in the Breaking Bad franchise: Kim Wexler

 After posting Lalo's bail, Jimmy conceals Mike's involvement by lying to Lalo.
 Lalo locates Jimmy's abandoned car near the site of the pickup and finds it riddled with bullets, a detail that contradicts Jimmy's story.
 Lalo confronts Jimmy and Kim, but Kim berates Lalo for not trusting Jimmy.
 Lalo appears satisfied with Kim's explanation and departs.
 Kim and Jimmy check into a hotel so that Lalo will not find them if he returns.
 Still angry at Howard, Kim suggests to Jimmy that they resolve the Sandpiper lawsuit by intentionally sabotaging him, which will result in Jimmy receiving more than $1 million as his share of the settlement or judgment.
 Jimmy is unnerved by the callousness of Kim's plan but agrees to participate.

 The scheme against Howard succeeds after he embarrasses himself at a Sandpiper settlement conference, forcing HHM and Davis & Main to accept a lower amount than they sought.
 Howard pieces together the con and confronts Kim and Jimmy at their apartment that night, but Lalo arrives and kills Howard.
-Lalo has Kim drive to Gus' house to shoot him, but she is apprehended by Mike, to whom she explains the situation.
+Lalo has Kim drive to Gus's house to shoot him, but she is apprehended by Mike, to whom she explains the situation.
 When she tells Gus that Jimmy convinced Lalo to send her instead of him, Gus deduces that the assassination attempt was a ruse.
 Kim is reunited with Jimmy at their apartment the following morning; Mike has Howard's death staged as a suicide and instructs them never to speak of the events of that night.
 Kim is overwhelmed with guilt, surrenders her law license, and leaves Jimmy soon after Howard's memorial service.

 Kim relocates to Florida, takes a job at Palm Coast Sprinklers, and lives a simple, mundane life.
 One day, she receives a call from Jimmy; she tells him to turn himself in, but he reacts angrily and mockingly tells her to do the same.
 Kim takes his words to heart and flies to Albuquerque, where she submits an affidavit to the district attorney's office detailing Jimmy's and her role in character-assassinating Howard.
 She also gives a copy to Howard's widow Cheryl, giving Cheryl grounds to file a wrongful death civil suit.
 Kim returns to Albuquerque after Jimmy's arrest, but Jimmy admits during his trial that he implicated her in his crimes only so she would be present to hear his confession.
 He admits the extent of his role in Walter White's criminal empire, his part in wrecking Howard's reputation, and his sabotaging of Chuck's career.
 He receives a sentence of 86 years; Kim visits him in prison to bid him farewell.